kirstenhunter/docker-demo/README.md

 % git push origin master
 ```

-In a browser, browse to hub.docker.com
+In a browser, browse to http://hub.docker.com
 Sign in with Github
 "Add Repository" - Automated Build
 Select the repository that you just created
+The build will start - it will show up as "pending", it could finish in a few minutes or several hours

 To set the system up on Windows or Macintosh using Docker:
 - install boot2docker